Toyinbalogun/Accessible-Task-Manager/README.md

 # Accessible-Task-Manager
-Using Vanilla js to build an simple accessible task manager app
+Using Vanilla js to build an simple accessible task manager app using WCAG